TL;DR

 - There are 7 types of Human Records in Pokémon Pokopia: Diary Entries, Magazines, Newspapers, Notes, Papers, Letters, and Photos

-- Human Records are collectible lore items left behind by the humans who disappeared from Pokopia’s world — finding them helps piece together what happened
+- Human Records are collectible lore items left behind by the humans who disappeared from Pokopia’s world — the Withered Wasteland alone has at least 20 Records to find

 - Letters are particularly notable — some are linked to other Human Records, forming a chain of correspondence